kevinlanzon/clothes-store/README.md

 ```
 To do
 --------
-- Limit the amount of times a voucher can be used
 - Update the stock count when a product has been added to the cart
-- Create voucher codes to redeem a discount
-- Refactor some of the html into partials
 - A seperate view for the shopping cart
 - Improve styling